 If you’re a sales agency or an independent sales agent, then you need to record your income and commission.
 For each, you can create a separate income account.
 The expenses are often trivial and personal, so you can record them with a single expense account.

 Transport companies often deliver goods from one place to another.
 Thus, the revenue source is often single which can be recorded in a single income account.
-The expense for drivers, transports, and fuel can be recorded in different expense accounts.
+The expense for drivers, transport, and fuel can be recorded in different expense accounts.

 Wholesalers and Distributors